The Overseas Battle

 Baglihar-Dam-Front-View

-Design of the Dam was the main issue that Pakistan had objections with.
+The design of the Dam was the main issue that Pakistan had objections to.

 For two complete days in February 2003, the Permanent Indus Commissions of India and Pakistan discussed Baglihar and failed to reach a consensus.
-In Srinagar a government that had made expensive market burrowings and invested in the dam was so panicked that it asked Delhi to turn down an impending visit of Pakistani Commission officials to Baglihar!
+In Srinagar, a government that had made expensive market barrowings and invested in the dam was so panicked that it asked Delhi to turn down an impending visit of Pakistani Commission officials to Baglihar!

 For the resource-deficient government in Srinagar that continued lifting loans to manage the project and get out of the ‘energy misery’, the failure of talks added to the tensions.
 Mufti Sayeed, the then Chief Minister said the project was “Kashmir’s jugular vein”, a “flagship of its future prosperity” and will not be abandoned.

-By January 15, 2005 Islamabad had sent a request to the World Bank seeking appointment of a Neutral Expert (NE).
-Raymond Lafitte, Professor at the Federal Institute of Technology of Lausanne, Switzerland was appointed as the NE on May 12, 2005, the maiden third party intervention under Indus Water Treaty.
+By January 15, 2005, Islamabad had sent a request to the World Bank seeking the appointment of a Neutral Expert (NE).
+Raymond Lafitte, Professor at the Federal Institute of Technology of Lausanne, Switzerland was appointed as the NE on May 12, 2005, the maiden third-party intervention under the Indus Water Treaty.

 World Bank appointed NE with delegations from India and Pakistan.